pp4rs/2017-uzh-course-material/README.md

 *Note:* Notice how there was no whitespace in the filepath `phd-courses\2nd-year`.
 We recommend you also do not have whitespace in your paths, it makes everything less error prone.

-## Keeping your repository up to date
+## Keeping your Course Materials up to date

 When you want try and update your repository with new course material we post, use the following commands: